A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 Using a study plan is convenient if you want to learn morphs from source materials in a specific sequence, e.g., TV show episodes, book series, etc.

-A study plan differs from a regular frequency file in the following ways:
+A study plan differs from a regular priority file in the following ways:

 • It is first sorted by input files, then morph frequency.